 The alpine butterfly may not be used in everyday rock climbing situations, but if you ever take your climbing to a mountaineering or alpine climbing setting, this knot will be very helpful.
 The unique characteristic of this knot is that it can be loaded from either side and no matter what loading orientation you use the knot remains strong.
 For this reason, the knot is often employed to connect members of glacier travel rope teams together.

 The flat overhand is an extremely simple, yet incredibly useful knot.
 It’s often used to connect two ropes together for the purposes of rappelling.
 It excels in this situation because it’s relatively low profile reduces the chances of the knot getting stuck when you pull the rope down once you finish your rappel.
 Though rare, this knot can in some cases roll, so remember to leave nice long tails when tying this knot for added security.

 The double fisherman knot is another knot used to tie two ropes together.
-It’s extremely strong, and generally considered more secure than the flat overhand, but it’s extremely difficult to untie after it’s been loaded.
-Climbers often use this knot to create Prusik loops, since they know the knot won’t need to come untied once the prusik has been created.
+It’s extremely strong and generally considered more secure than the flat overhand.
+However, it’s extremely difficult to untie after it’s been loaded.
+Climbers often use this knot to create Prusik loops, since they know the knot won’t need to come untied once the Prusik has been created.